Car Backfires When Accelerating + Check Engine Light

 • An exhaust restriction or catalytic-converter-related issue

-In simple terms: you ask the engine for more power, but something causes part of the mixture to burn late or in the wrong place.
+In simple terms: you press the gas under load, but something causes part of the mixture to burn late or in the wrong place.

 When It Is Not Safe to Keep Driving